3 Seasons programs take place at Creek Farm (bottom right), just a mile from dowtown Portsmouth.

 Children learn to identify different species of crab.

-All the living creatures we find are left where they were found.
+All the living creatures we find are left where they were found - even these invasive Asian crabs.

 Shore line exploration with new friends.